-The boxes along the bottom of the chart represent ArcInfo workstation user performance requirements.
-Each box is labeled to represent the corresponding year (Arc98 represents the 1998 performance baseline, Arc99 the 1999 performance baseline, and so forth, through Arc02 which represents the year 2002 performance baseline).
+The boxes along the bottom of the chart represent selected ArcInfo workstation user performance baselines.
+Each box is labeled to represent the corresponding year (Arc97 represents the 1997 performance baseline, Arc98 the 1998 performance baseline, and so forth, through Arc03 which represents the year 2003 performance baseline).
 These performance baselines agree with the user platforms identified on Figure 7-1, and represent user performance requirements during that time period.
-You can see from the chart that ArcInfo platform performance is more than 15 times faster today than five years ago.
+You can see from the chart that ArcInfo platform performance is more than 10 times faster today than five years ago.